People

 Postdoctoral researcher

-I am interested in how, where and when animals move, and applying this knowledge to inform their conservation.
+I am interested in how, where and why animals move, and applying this knowledge to inform their conservation.
 For my PhD I used telemetry to understand how habitat fragmentation affects the movements of threatened migratory fish, and how fish populations respond when habitats are reconnected.
-My current work spans two of the aMER group’s major projects: FISH INTEL, a cross-channel effort to broaden our understanding of the movements of marine species to inform ecosystem-based fisheries management; and SEAWave in which we are exploring the effects of marine renewable energy devices on marine ecosystems.
+My current work as postdoctoral researcher in the aMER research group spans two major projects: the Fish Intel Network and Angling for Sustainability, which are cross-channel efforts aimed at broadening our understanding of the movements of marine species to inform ecosystem-based fisheries management.

 Dr Alice Hall